Tuesday, March 9, 2021

 What health forms are required for school?

-So you landed your dream job as a school nurse; now what?
-Well, one of the first “things” to do will be gathering and reviewing all of your students state required health forms.
-These forms are typically a physical exam, dental exam, and even an eye exam.
-The specific requirements are determined by individual states- check with you state department of health.
-Most of the required health forms are completed outside of school with a doctor licensed to practice medicine and then turned into the school nurse; but why?
+So you landed your dream job as a school nurse—now what?
+One of your first tasks will be gathering and reviewing all your students’ state-required health forms.
+These usually include physical exams, dental exams, and eye exams.
+Each state sets its own requirements, so check with your state department of health for specifics.
+Most of these forms are completed by a licensed provider outside school and then submitted to you.
+But why?

 History of School Health Forms

-Well, since the late 1800s school nurses have been promoting health among students, their families, staff members, and their communities.
-Requesting, gathering, tracking student health records is one way school nurses help ensure students are healthy and ready to learn.
-Although this may seem like a daunting task; it is a task worth spending time on- after you know which students have ongoing health conditions and which ones take daily and/or as needed medications.
+Since the late 1800s, school nurses have promoted health for students, families, staff, and communities.
+Requesting, tracking, and managing student health records helps ensure students are healthy and ready to learn.
+Though this can feel overwhelming, it’s essential, especially to know which students have ongoing health conditions or require medications.

 Why are health forms required for school?